 Liability Protection

-Your home insurance may also cover you from liabilities that involve your house and property from any bodily injury or property damage.
+Your home insurance may also protect you from liabilities that involve your house and property from any bodily injury or property damage.
 For example, if your friend falls down the stairs and hurts their leg, your insurer will cover the costs.

 Liability protection limits usually have a minimum of $100,000.
 But you may want to buy more.
 Generally, the more coverage, the better.
 This is especially true if you have a lot of money or valuable assets worth protecting.

-Additional Living Expenses Coverage
+Additional Living Expenses

 - Hotel bills